jonnyhoeven/workshop/README.md

 Health checks are integral to determine if a container is healthy or not.
 Kubernetes supports three types of health
 checks: `livenessProbe`, `readinessProbe` and `startupProbe`.

-Kubernetes utilizes `Health Probes` to determine if a container is healthy or not.
-If a container isn't healthy, Kubernetes will restart the container.
-Afterwards Kubernetes will not send traffic to that container.
+Kubernetes utilizes `Health Probes` to determine container liveness.
+If a container isn't healthy, Kubernetes will restart the whole `Pod`.
+After a number of specified back-off periods while restarting the pod.
+Kubernetes will not send anymore traffic to that `pod`.

 Developers can define the health-result of their application and Kubernetes will take care of the rest.